-- In your browser, type in www.roompact.com - · You will be prompted to type in your Belmont student email.
-After entering your email, enter your MyBelmont credentials when prompted in order to continue. - · When logging in to Roompact for the first time, you will be prompted to complete the Agreement Helper, which will ask you a series of questions.
+- Navigate to belmont.edu/reslife and click the Roompact link from the main menu.
+You may be asked to enter your Belmont single sign-on credentials in order to continue. - When logging in to Roompact for the first time, you will be prompted to complete the Agreement Helper, which will ask you a series of questions.
 It is advised that you and your roommate fill out the agreement together, using one computer.
-Discussing and completing the Roommate Agreement in person is an important part of the process. - · After completing each question, you can review and modify your Agreement by clicking on the pencil icon on the right side of the term box. - · You can add additional custom terms that are specific to you and/or your roommate by typing in the text box at the top of the Agreement and clicking the green plus-sign button. - After reviewing each term, you will sign and save your Agreement. - · At the bottom of the Agreement, a dialogue box will indicate that your roommate(s) have not signed yet.
+Discussing and completing the Roommate Agreement in person is an important part of the process. - After completing each question, you can review and modify your Agreement by clicking on the pencil icon on the right side of the term box. - You can add additional custom terms that are specific to you and/or your roommate by typing in the text box at the top of the Agreement and clicking the green plus-sign button. - After reviewing each term, you will sign and save your Agreement. - At the bottom of the Agreement, a dialogue box will indicate that your roommate(s) have not signed yet.
 Click on the green button that says, "Yes, let my roommate sign, too!" - Type in your roommates' Belmont email address and they will receive an email requesting them to sign the Roommate Agreement. - At any point in the semester, you and your roommate(s) can review and revise your Roommate Agreement by clicking on Roommate Agreement on the left side of the Roompact home screen.